telepresenceio/telepresence/docs/index.md

 ## In-depth usage

-Let's look in a bit more detail at using Telepresence.
+Let's look in a bit more detail at using Telepresence when you have an existing `Deployment`.

 Your Kubernetes configuration will typically have a `Service`: